agapebondservant/springcloudmeetup2020/README.md

 ## Demonstration of Spring Cloud with Consul

 ### Overview
 This is a *suuuper* basic Voter Dashboard app that aggregates real-time data from 2 separate teams ("Red" squad and "Blue" squad) and displays it in a basic visualization.
-It consists mainly of *blue* and *red* microservices which collect the voting data and send it to the front-end app via an API Gateway.
+It has a *blue* and *red* microservice which collects voting data and sends it to the front-end app via an API Gateway.
 To do this, it utilizes:

  - Spring Webflux for reactive web API;
  - Spring Cloud Consul Discovery for service discovery;